$U_A(1)$ symmetry restoration at high baryon density: Topological susceptibility

 The second term is due to the explicit chiral symmetry breaking at meson level in the model.
-From the comparison of the first terms in (\ref{j51}) for QCD and (\ref{j52}) for quark-meson model, the topological charge density in the model is found to be
+Based on the comparison of the first terms in (\ref{j51}) for QCD and (\ref{j52}) for quark-meson model, the topological charge density in the model is as follows:

 It contains all possible products of three meson fields.